When it comes to analytics, it can sometimes be dizzying scrolling through different tools.

 How you use heatmaps is completely up to you.

-You can discover all kinds of valuable information about your customers when using heatmaps, but it’s important for you to make sure that the tool you’re using gives enough data before jumping in and making changes.
+Using heatmaps can help you discover valuable information about your customers, but it’s important to make sure that the tool you’re using provides enough data before making changes.

 Session Recordings